- fear (n.)

 Thus then we seek to put "the fear of God" into the natives at the point of the bayonet, and excuse ourselves for the bloody work on the plea of the benefits which we intend to confer afterwards.
 [Felix Adler, "The Religion of Duty," 1905]

 - fear (v.)

-- Old English færan "terrify, frighten," originally transitive (sense preserved in archaic I fear me and somewhat revived in digital gaming).
-Meaning "feel fear" is late 14c.
-Cognate with Old Saxon faron "to lie in wait," Middle Dutch vaeren "to fear," Old High German faren "to plot against," Old Norse færa "to taunt."
-See fear (n.).
-Related: Feared; fearing.
+- Old English færan "to terrify, frighten," from a Proto-Germanic verbal form of the root of fear (n.).
+Cognates: Old Saxon faron "to lie in wait," Middle Dutch vaeren "to fear," Old High German faren "to plot against," Old Norse færa "to taunt."

 Originally transitive in English; long obsolete in this sense but somewhat revived in digital gaming via "fear" spells, which matches the old sense "drive away by fear," attested early 15c.
 Meaning "feel fear" is late 14c.
 Related: Feared; fearing.